 What does FBLA do?

-SGA- Student Government AssociationSponsors: Mrs. Mary K. Bishop and Mrs. Amanda Cushman
+SGA- Student Government AssociationSponsors: Mrs. Mary K. Bishop, Mrs. Amanda Cushman, and Mrs. Monica Yang

 - Promote competent, aggressive business leadership.

 - Develop character and self-confidence.

 - Facilitate transition from school to work.

 The Fairhope Middle School Student Government (SGA) is a voice for students' academic and social interests.
 The SGA representatives serve as a liaison between the students, teachers, and administrators at Fairhope Middle School.
 Homerooms vote for their SGA representative, and meetings are held after school.Coding ClubSponsor: Mr. Justin ParmerThe Fairhope Middle School Coding Club is a club of 8th grade students who are enrolled in an Algebra I or higher Math class and are interested in understanding and applying computer science concepts, learning how to code, and writing code to solve problems.
 No previous coding experience is required.
 Students learn the Python programming language to create programs that teach the basics of computer coding.